thrackle-io/rules-engine/docs/userGuides/rules/WITHDRAWAL-LIMIT-BY-ACCESS-LEVEL.md

 The rule processor will revert with the following error if the rule check fails:

 ```
-error BalanceExceedsAccessLevelAllowedLimit();
+error WithdrawalExceedsAccessLevelAllowedLimit();
 ```

-The selector for this error is `0xdd76c810`.
+The selector for this error is `0x2bbc9aea`.

 ## Create Function